shenweiliu/ngex-dialog/README.md

 # ngex-dialog

-The library works for applications with the Angular version 19 with the standalone components as default settings.
+The dialog service library works for applications with the Angular version 19 with standalone components as default settings.
 The `ngex-dialog` is published on the [npm](https://www.npmjs.com/package/ngex-dialog).

 ## Installation